MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/sdk/autosuggest-client-library-go.md

 ---
 title: Bing Autosuggest Go client library quickstart
 titleSuffix: Bing Search Services
 description: The Autosuggest API offers client libraries that makes it easy to integrate search capabilities into your applications.
-Use this quickstart to send a partial search term and get back suggested terms.
+Use this Go quickstart to send a partial search term and get back suggested terms.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen